oscal-compass/compliance-trestle-agile-authoring/README.md

 ##### GIT repo - catalog

-To create your `catalog` repo from the agile authoring template issue the below command.
+Create your `catalog` repo from the agile authoring template.
-Substitute for `my-catalog` with your desired repo name.
+Issue the below command, substitute for `my-catalog` with your desired repo name.

 ```
 $ gh repo create my-catalog --template https://github.com/IBM/compliance-trestle-template-catalog --public